 Joe was hitch-hiking to meet his biological father who he had never met.
 During the summer he works as a carney worker, and in the winter he lives from the SSI checks his disabled wife receives from the state.

 Jack was mentally challenged.
 After being bit by a mosquito as a baby, he contracted encephalitis which affected his mental capacity.
 He lives with his father in a mobile home on their 40 acre salvage yard.
-Jack is somewhat of an autistic savant.
+Jack is what's medically known as a calendar savant.
 After asking me when my birthday was, he immediately told me I had 232 days until my next birthday.
 He was right.

 A young mother with her son who had just gotten his first haircut.